Lecture notes

 Querying DNS data.

-Installing Bind
+Installing and configuring Bind

 Reverse lookups